syncfusion-content/angular-docs/angular/DateTimePicker/Getting-Started.md

 documentation: ug
 ---

-# Getting Started with Angular DateTimePicker
+# Getting Started with Essential Angular DateTimePicker

 This section discloses the details on how to render and configure a **DateTimePicker** component in an Angular-2 application.